Sapo-Dorado/FortaKnight/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects transactions from blacklisted addresses

 ## Supported Chains